srsoftware-de/gpg-mailgate/README.md

 gpg-mailgate is a content filter for Postfix that automatically encrypts unencrypted incoming email using PGP for select recipients.

-* added HKP keyserver key submit function
+* added HKP keyserver key submit function to the gpg-mailgate-web script

 For installation instructions, please refer to the included INSTALL file.